pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_message-actions.md

 # Message Actions API for Ruby SDK

-Use Message Actions to add or remove metadata on published messages (for example, receipts or reactions).
-Clients can subscribe to channels to receive action events and fetch past actions from Message Persistence or alongside original messages.
+Use message actions to add or remove metadata on published messages (for example, receipts and reactions).
+Subscribe to channels to receive message action events.
+You can also fetch past message actions from Message Persistence, independently or when fetching original messages.

-##### Reactions
-"Message Reactions" is the use of Message Actions for emoji or social reactions.
+- Reactions: Emoji/social reactions implemented via Message Actions.

-##### Message Actions vs. Message Reactions
-Message Actions is the low-level API for attaching metadata (read receipts, delivery confirmations, custom data).
-Message Reactions refers to using Message Actions specifically for emoji/social reactions.
-Same underlying API in Core and Chat SDKs.
+- Message Actions vs. Message Reactions: Message Actions is the low-level API for arbitrary metadata (receipts, confirmations, custom data).
+Message Reactions is the same API used specifically for emoji/social reactions.

 ## Add message action[​](#add-message-action)

-##### Requires Message Persistence
-This method requires Message Persistence to be enabled for your key in the Admin Portal.
+Requires Message Persistence (enable in the Admin Portal).

 Add an action to a published message.
 The response includes the added action.